zofe/rapyd-laravel/README.md

 `"zofe/rapyd": "2.6.*"` for Laravel 5.6 (initial support)

-..ehm.. i was busy for a some time..
+..ehm..
+I was busy for some time..

 `"zofe/rapyd": "2.2.*"` for Laravel 5.2
 `"zofe/rapyd": "2.1.*"` for Laravel 5.1